FIRST NAME

 Before taking your research back to Germany you will need to find the name of the specific place (city, town or village) where your immigrant ancestor lived.
 Here are some suggestions for finding a German place of origin for your ancestor.
 Locating a German Place

-Once you know the name of a place you should try to locate it on a map and determine which German state it is in.
-Records in Germany
+Once you know the name of the German town or city, you might try locating it on a map and determine the German state it is in.

 German Roots Main Page . . .
 Online Genealogy Records . . .
 German Resources & Records